What is substance use and addiction?

-Substance misuse and addiction can also be understood as being on a spectrum
+Substance use and addiction can also be understood as being on a spectrum

-Many people use substances to relax, have fun or cope with stressors, however, substance misuse can happen when the use of substances or certain behaviours becomes problematic, which can lead to dependence.
-The model below is helpful in understanding where a person might be on the spectrum, and what the best options for treatment or support might be.
-Often the symptoms of substance misuse and addiction can be episodic, and an individual can experience periods of increased substance use as well as periods of control.
+Often the symptoms of problematic substance use and addiction can be episodic, and an individual can experience periods of increased substance use as well as periods of control.
 For example, casual or non-problematic substance consumption might escalate into problematic substance use if an individual is experiencing stressors in their life and using substances to cope.
-The substance use spectrum can be seen below:viii
+The substance use spectrum can be seen below:vii

 A common misconception about addiction is that an individual will immediately get ‘hooked’ if experimenting with an addictive substance.
 While many substances can be addictive, addiction isn’t caused simply by the substances being consumed.
-For example, many people who use narcotics for post-operative pain relief do not become dependant on these substances.
-Addiction and substance misuse are often connected to a person’s lived experience and their behaviour patterns.
+For example, many people who use narcotics for post-operative pain relief do not become dependent on these substances.
+Addiction and substance use are often connected to a person’s lived experience and their behavior patterns.

 i European Monitoring Centre for Drugs and Drug Addiction.
 (2013).
 Models of Addiction.
 Retrieved from: http://www.emcdda.europa.eu/attachements.cfm/att_213861_EN_TDXD13014ENN.pdf